 Below are pictures of the glands (figure 1.) and quantifying the function (figure 2.)

 Good News!
 MGD is treatable.
-In-office heat treatments, as well as at home heat therapy and supplements are effective to improve the gland function.
-Call for an appointment to see Dr. Chester and discuss which may be best for you.
-440-526-1974
+In-office heat treatments, as well as at-home heat therapy and supplements, are effective to improve gland function.
+Call for an appointment to see Dr. Chester and discuss which may be best for you at 440-526-1974, or schedule an appointment on our website.

 By Jill Pullman C.O.T.